yanhan/powaur/README.md

 - Downloads the tarball packages from the AUR
 - Unzips them in `/tmp/powaur`
-- Asks the user to edit the PKGBUILD (only vim for now, sorry)
+- Asks the user to edit the PKGBUILD
 - Invokes `makepkg -s` to install the package